Should I tell about my disability on my application to college?

 How do I find out what my rights are in college?

 The college may very well provide you this information in the admission packet.
-Prior to that, you can go online to Office for Civil Rights, U.S. Dept. of Education’s page: http://www.ed.gov/policy/rights/guid/ocr/disability.html which provides access to the Federal law and regulations as well as some FAQ’s.
-You may also contact the college’s office for disabled student services which can provide you information on Federal, state, local, and campus regulations that you should know.
+Prior to that, you can go online to Office for Civil Rights, U.S. Dept. of Education’s page: Disability Discrimination (ed.gov) which provides access to the Federal law and regulations as well as some FAQ’s.
+You may also contact Office of Disability Services at any university, which can provide you information on Federal, state, local, and campus regulations that you should know.

-Can I have my therapy animal with me in my dorm room?
+Can I have my pet with me in my dorm room?

-My doctor says I should get unlimited time for taking tests.
-The disability office says I’m allowed time and a half – why?
+My doctor says I should get extra time for assignments and for taking tests.
+The disability office says I’m allowed double time – why?

 The college has the responsibility under Federal law for ensuring access to their programs and activities by students with disabilities.
-Often, the office for disabled student services is delegated the authority to make decisions on what is regarded as reasonable adjustments to ensure equal access because they have the knowledge, credentials, and experience to do this.
+The Office of Disability Services is delegated the authority to make decisions on what is regarded as reasonable accommodations to ensure equal access because they have the knowledge, credentials, and experience to do this.
 The office often uses medical or other professional documentation provided by the student as a basis for making such decisions but they are not required to follow exactly the recommendations made in the documentation provided.
-If you feel the decision is not fair or appropriate, you may utilize the college’s appeal process or file a complaint with the Office for Civil Rights.
+If you feel the decision is not fair or appropriate, you may discuss your concerns with the Disability Services Manager.
+If you still are not pleased with the outcome, you may contact the UHV Title IX Office to file a complaint.

-My professor refuses to give me my accommodations; what can I do?
+My professor refuses to give me my accommodations; what should I do?